AlphaLFC/CAPTCHA_Generator/README.md

-# codeGenerator
+# CAPTCHA Generator
-Make training data for a codeIdentifier using DL frameworks (an object-char detection job).
+Make training data for a CAPTCHA Identifier using DL frameworks (an object-char detection job).

+- Make training CAPTCHA images with bbox labels of each char.

+- Converse to imdb format.
-- Under constructing...
+  Under constructing...